-London Design Fair was bigger and better than ever this year - so much so that I had to go back 3 times just to fit it all in.
-I blame the location, right on Brick Lane with too many bars and coffee shops to take a break in.
+London Design Fair was bigger and better than ever this year - so much so that we had to go back 3 times just to fit it all in.
+We blame the location, right on Brick Lane with too many bars and coffee shops to take a break in.
 450 exhibitors from 29 countries you say?
 Yes, that's going to need a drink or two.

-Here are just a few of my London Design Fair 2016 highlights:
+Here are just a few of our London Design Fair 2016 highlights:

 1. Amy Isles Freeman